jamesdiffeycoding/awesun-solar-energy/README.md

 - How to code a graph component

 ## What's next for Awesun
+- Further improving the graphic display,
+- Better screen-size responsiveness
-Further improving the graphic display, screen-size responsiveness, and sharing the project with the API's owners.
+- Sharing the project with the API's owners.